 - do not store these materials close to heaters or electrical equipment which could run hot and act as a local ignition source

 - make sure that gangways and exits from storage and working areas are kept clear of packaging materials, finished products containing flammable solids etc. In the event of fire, gangways and exits could become obscured by smoke, so the easier they are to find, the better

-Gases in cylinders are often stored at very high pressures, and so their uncontrolled release can be physically dangerous.
+Flammable gases in cylinders are often stored at very high pressures and their uncontrolled release can be physically dangerous.
 A small amount of released gas can fill a large area with a potentially explosive mixture.
 This is particularly true of liquefied gases such as LPG.
 The following points need to be considered:

 - stored cylinders need to be suitably restrained and their valves protected from impact damage

 - gas cylinders may need special valves, fittings and hoses.
 Always check the manufacturer’s or supplier’s instructions and fit the correct equipment

 - protect hoses from potential causes of damage that could cut, scuff or weaken them.
 Examine them regularly and replace them if they show signs of damage or wear that could give rise to a leak

 Although oxygen is necessary for life and is an essential ingredient in controlled burning, such as in a gas fire or oxy-fuel gas welding, its presence in higher than normal concentrations can lead to serious consequences.
 Materials that ordinarily burn slowly will burn vigorously in an oxygen-enriched atmosphere.
 Greases and oils may burst into flames in this kind of atmosphere.
 As well as the precautions outlined above for flammable gases, the following points should be remembered:

 - never use oxygen instead of compressed air

 - never use oxygen to improve air in a working area or confined space